MyChart Video Visits

 During your video visit, discuss your health needs just as you normally would.
 Your doctor has access to your complete medical record and can electronically order prescriptions and medical follow-up based on your needs.

 You and your care team will determine if this type of visit is appropriate for your health needs.
-If so, they will schedule your video visit and you will get a confirmation from MyChart, along with information on how to prepare for the visit.
+You can also use MyChart to request a video visit.
+If your health need can be addressed using video, your video visit will be scheduled and you will get a confirmation from MyChart, along with information on how to prepare for the visit.

 Yes.
 Providers have access to your electronic medical record, and as with office visits, each can electronically order prescriptions and write medical orders based on the patient’s need.